 Katia is a Senior Lecturer at the IMLR, part of the School of Advanced Studies.
 Her research interests include the literature, history and cultural history of Trieste and the Italian northeastern borders, identity linked to memory, nationhood, gender, ethnicity and confession.
 She is Director of the Centre for Cultural Memory Studies and member of the European research projects ACUME.
 Visit her staff profile for more information: http://research.sas.ac.uk/imlr/staff/29/dr-katia-pizzi/

-Kit is a PhD student in the Department of Cultures and Languages at Birkbeck, University of London.
-She has just submitted her thesis on the presence of illness and evil as related mythical constructs in the novels of the French nineteenth-century writer Émile Zola.
-She is currently an Associate Tutor in the Department of English and Humanities at Birkbeck teaching on poetry, the novel and critical theory.
+Kit has recently completed her PhD in the Department of Cultures and Languages at Birkbeck, University of London.
+Her thesis is on the presence of illness and evil as related mythical constructs in the novels of the French nineteenth-century writer Émile Zola.
+She has taught in the Department of English and Humanities at Birkbeck, on poetry, the novel, and critical theory.
 She has also been an Associate Lecturer teaching adaptation and Zola’s novel La Bête humaine in Birkbeck’s French department